aqilrvsb/go-whatsapp-web-multidevice/README.md

 ### 🔧 Critical Fixes Applied

-#### 1. **Duplicate Message Prevention** ✅
+#### 1. **Duplicate Message Prevention** ✅ ENHANCED (August 9, 2025)
 - **Issue**: Messages were being sent multiple times by device workers
-- **Root Cause**: `GetPendingMessages` was being called instead of `GetPendingMessagesAndLock`
+- **Root Cause**: Race condition in `GetPendingMessagesAndLock` - multiple workers could claim same messages
 - **Fix**:
-  - Changed to use `GetPendingMessagesAndLock` with atomic worker ID locking
-  - Added `processing_worker_id` column for message claiming
+  - **NEW**: Implemented `FOR UPDATE SKIP LOCKED` for true atomic row locking
+  - Workers now use SELECT...FOR UPDATE to exclusively lock messages
+  - No more race conditions between concurrent workers
-  - Each message can now only be processed by one worker
+  - Each message guaranteed to be processed by only one worker
-  - Added 'processing' status to all duplicate checks
+  - Processing worker ID properly tracked throughout message lifecycle

 #### 2. **Sequence Duplicate Prevention** ✅
 - **Issue**: Same sequence message sent multiple times to same recipient